rhagarty/app-modernization/README.md

     <resourceAdapter id="mqJmsRa" location="${shared.config.dir}/lib/global/wmq.jmsra.rar">
     ```

-1. Run the application in Liberty developer mode in the same terminal used in step 3.
-To view the application, please visit <http://localhost:9080/resorts>.
+11. Run the application in Liberty Dev Mode in the same terminal used in step 3.
+Dev Mode is an interactive developer experience where you can make changes to your application or configuration and Dev Mode automatically updates the application to give you immediate feedback.
+You can also press **Enter** to run application test cases.
+To view the running application, visit <http://localhost:9080/resorts>.

     ```bash
     mvn liberty:dev
     ```

-1. After you are finished checking out the application, stop the Liberty instance by pressing **CTRL+C** in the command-line session where you ran Liberty.
-Alternatively, you can run the **liberty:stop** goal from the current directory in another shell session:
+12. After you are finished checking out the application, stop the Liberty instance by pressing **CTRL+C** in the command-line session where you ran Liberty.

-    ```bash
-    mvn liberty:stop
-    ```

-## 3. Deploy application to cloud using IBM Enterprise Application Service for Java (EASeJ)
+## 3. Deploy application to cloud using IBM Enterprise Application Service for Java

-Now that we have modernized our ModResorts application to use the Java **Liberty Runtime**, we will now need to deploy it to IBM Cloud.
-To accomplish this, we will be using the IBM EASeJ service.
+Now that we have modernized our ModResorts application to use the Java **Liberty Runtime**, we can build and deploy it in Enterprise Application Service for Java.

 Provide the instructor with your email address associated with your GitHub account.
 You will then be assigned a student number that you can use throughout this section of the lab.

-For convenience, each student will be given authorization to access to the following:
+For convenience, each student will be given authorization to access the following:

 - GitHub Organization - **techxchange2024**
 - GitHub **source** repo - **student-source-{number}**
 - GitHub **config** repo - **student-config-{number}**
 - IBM SaaS account - **techxchange2024-saas**
-- IBM Application Flow subscription - **Application Flow**
+- IBM Enterprise Application Service subscription - **Application Flow**
-- IBM EASeJ Service Instance - **student-{number}**
+- IBM Enterprise Application Service service instance - **student-{number}**

->**NOTE**: The **source** repo contains the "Liberty converted" version of the ModResorts app that we updated in the last section.
+>**NOTE**: To save time and eliminate any mistakes made in the previous step, the **source** repository already contains the ModResorts app with the changes applied to run on Liberty.

 >**IMPORTANT**: You will receive an email regarding access to the **techxchange2024** GitHub Organization.
-You must accept accept the invitation in order to complete this section of the lab.
+You must accept the invitation in order to complete this section of the lab.

-### Access your EASeJ service instance
+### Access your Enterprise Application Service service instance

 1. Use this link to start: